IzanamiiDevv/Allocation_CPP/README.md

 # Allocation_CPP
-A C++ Library that counts Allocated Memorry.
+A C/C++ Library that counts Allocated Memorry.